 6. We highly recommend having your application materials reviewed by a Career Advancement adviser.
 Schedule an appointment with a career adviser through UChicago Handshake

-Contacting Faculty for Research Opportunities
+Contacting Faculty for Research Internships

 You can also get involved with research by reaching out to faculty members to discuss whether you can collaborate with them.
 Below are some suggestions for identifying and contacting faculty: